int13h/squert/README.md

 This entry updates the database every 5 minutes.
 Make sure you use the correct paths to php and ip2c.php.

+14) Create a scheduled task to keep the ip2c table up to date:

+`0	0	1	*	*       <path_to_squert>/.scripts/ip2c.tcl > /dev/null 2>&1`

+This entry updates the ip2c database on the first day of every month.

 That's it.
 Point your browser to https://yourhost/squert